A country’s immigration laws and processes can be overpowering, complex and time consuming. Vietnam is no exception to this rule.

 All types of Vietnam visa will be available again for US citizens

-All types of Vietnam visa will be available again for US citizens from December 15, 2016
+All types of Vietnam visa are available again for US citizens since December 15, 2016

-It is great for us to inform that from December 15, 2016, all types of Vietnam visa will be available again for US citizens.
+It is great for us to inform that since December 15, 2016, all types of Vietnam visa will be available again for US citizens.

-As you know, from 01 September, 2016, just 1 type of Vietnam Visa is available for US citizens, that is 1 year multiple entries Visa.
-All US passport holders must obtain 1 year multiple entries visa, no matter how many days they want to stay in Vietnam.
+As you may know, from 01 September, 2016, just 1 type of Vietnam Visa was available for US citizens, that is 1 year multiple entries Visa.
+All US passport holders had to obtain 1 year multiple entries visa, no matter how many days they wanted to stay in Vietnam.
 This policy encountered a lot of complaints from US travelers who just wished to stay in Vietnam for a short term, even a few days but had to pay for a large amount of money for the Visa.